SSD vs HDD: What is the Difference Between SSD and HDD

 - It can store data like text documents, images, videos, etc.

-- They are cheaper compared to SSD.
+- They are cheaper compared to SSDs.

 Advantages of SSD